 Tolkien enthusiasts Charlie Allan, Elise Hart and Victoria Gridley had camped near Blair St overnight in full Hobbit costume, befriending a group that had brought a couch to sleep on.

-The Melburnians had come to New Zealand on a Hobbit premiere tour, but said tonight would be the pinnacle of their trip, despite them getting very little sleep, Hart said.
+The Melbournians had come to New Zealand on a Hobbit premiere tour, but said tonight would be the pinnacle of their trip, despite them getting very little sleep, Hart said.

 ''Just to be part of the passion of it all is life-changing.''

-They had met director Peter Jackson and star Elijah Wood at Monday's pre-premiere party organised by fansite TheOneRing.net, and were now most looking forward to seeing Freeman.
+They had met director Peter Jackson and star Elijah Wood at Monday's pre-premiere party organised by fansite TheOneRing.net, and were now most looking forward to seeing actor Martin Freeman (Bilbo).

-Actor Mark Hadlow, who plays dwarf Dori in the films, and Wellington mayor Celia Wade-Brown, stopped by Courtenay Place earlier this morning to greet the queued fans.
+Actor Mark Hadlow, who plays dwarf Dori in the films, and mayor Celia Wade-Brown stopped by Courtenay Pl earlier this morning to greet the queued fans.